Sahahahil/Quantum-Enhanced-BERT-Model/README.md

 This repository contains the implementation framework, experimental design, and research documentation for the project **"Quantum-Enhanced BERT Model for Offensive Speech Detection and Analysis in Nepali Language"**.

-Developed as a research initiative at the **Department of Computer Engineering, Khwopa College of Engineering (Bhaktapur)**, this project integrates the contextual representational power of transformer models (BERT) with **Variational Quantum Circuits (VQCs)** to dramatically improve text classification performance in low-resource language environments.
+This project integrates the contextual representational power of transformer models (BERT) with **Variational Quantum Circuits (VQCs)** to dramatically improve text classification performance in low-resource language environments.

 ---